Visit Investors & Advisors Site | Support |

 Resilience Amid Economic Challenges

 We believe these factors complement the company's durable and resilient business model.
-In our view, Unilever illustrates the potential that the Global Sustainable Value strategy seeks — companies progressing toward sustainability that may likely deliver results for shareholders.
+In our view, Unilever illustrates the potential that the Global Value Transition strategy seeks — companies progressing toward sustainability that may likely deliver results for shareholders.

 Authors